Korean Makeup VS. Western Makeup

 Eye makeup :

-In Korean makeup, it’s quite common to use more glitter and other sparkly products on the top eyelid and/or under eyes.
+In Korean makeup, it’s quite common to use more glitter and other sparkly products on the top eyelid and/or under eyes Pony Effect would be a good reference for Korean-style makeup.
 This helps to brighten up and enlarge the look of the eyes.
 It’s also quite common to use lighter or more natural eye shadow colors to keep a more youthful look.

-In western-style makeup, it’s often seen darker colors, specially dark eyeliner (such as the infamous “cat/wing eyeliner”, as well as smokey eyes or matte and neutral colors.
+In western-style makeup, it’s often seen darker colors, specially dark eyeliner (such as the infamous “cat/wing eyeliner”, as well as smokey eyes or matte and neutral colors Huda Beauty is a perfect example for a Western-style makeup.
 These styles help to give a sexier look, specially when going out at night, and it can also make people look more mature.

 Korean women seem to prefer a more peachy, slightly red color to their cheeks, possibly because it helps make the makeup look seem more youthful, and it often times also gives a soft blush to the cheeks.
 They usually wear it on top of the apples of the cheek, sometimes extending to the sides of the nose.